ampproject/amphtml/ads/yahoojp.md

 ## Configuration

-For configuration details and to generate your tags, please contact inquiry@i-mobile.co.jp
+For configuration details and to generate your tags, please contact http://marketing.yahoo.co.jp/contact/

 Supported parameters:

-- data-pid
-- data-asid
-- data-adtype
+- data-yadsid